saihgupr/redditpx/README.md

 - [x] filter images, videos or both
 - [x] search subreddits
 - [ ] customizable keyboard shortcuts
-- [x] Up arrow for next post/album
-- [x] Down arrow for previous post/album
-- [x] Hide UI is on by default
-- [x] Autoplay is on by default
-- [x] Up arrow for next post/album
-- [x] Down arrow for previous post/album
-- [x] Hide UI is on by default
-- [x] Autoplay is on by default

 .. in addition to the features it shares with redditp